 Posted on January 12, 2017

 This is an early example and one of my first efforts at glazing over a grisaille underpainting, a portrait I painted of Dai, in stages.
 You can see the grid system I used to copy the original photograph reference.
-I don’t have a strict methodology of working from darkest darks to lightest lights that you can sometimes read about on academic portrait painting sites, but generally work by guessing.
+I don’t have a strict methodology of working from darkest darks to lightest lights that you can sometimes read about on academic portrait painting sites, and work intuitively.
 The painting doesn’t use so many glazes, maybe 3 or 4, but at the time I felt it had a nice quality and I left it. #contemporaryart #realism #underpainting #art #portrait #grisaille #underpainting #portraitpainting